laboon/CS1632_Spring2019/deliverables/4/billcoin.md

 NOTE: You may use the `sample.txt` blockchain for your flamegraph (although you should use `long.txt` for the times).
 This should still give you a good idea of where the hot spots are in your application but it is less likely to cause an error when rendering in your browser.

+For our Billcoin blockchain verifier, the performance target is < 20 seconds to verify the 10,000-entry blockchain `long.txt`.
+The performance threshold is < 180 seconds to verify it.
+The target and threshold should be calculated based on a a 2.3 GHz Macbook Pro with 16 GB of RAM, running no other programs besides necessary system daemons and the like.
+You may adjust based on your computer's specifications, but final times will be determined based on my computer as specified above.
+Please feel free to email me if you would like any information on other specifications of the reference computer.

 Note that this project is a very, very simple implementation of a blockchain, missing many important concepts (e.g. mining, signatures, hash function tradeoffs, dealing with chainsplits, etc.).
 If you are interested in a deeper understanding, I recommend the following resources:

 1. "Bitcoin: A Peer-to-Peer Electronic Cash System" by Satoshi Nakomoto (alias) - (the original theory behind Bitcoin) - https://bitcoin.org/bitcoin.pdf